DeepElement/browserify-bridge/README.md

 List of absolute paths to sources files to include in the entry module.

-	Notice for non-node projects, the full path of the source file will be included in the entry module.
-It is recommended to provide a `package.json` reference in variable `package` to assure source modules are included with relative paths
+> Notice: for non-node projects, the full path of the source file will be included in the entry module.
+> It is recommended to provide a `package.json` reference in variable `package` to assure source modules are included with relative paths

 ## env (optional)

 Key/Value set of variables to assure are available on the `window.process.env` variable at runtime.

-	Notice: Client frameworks should be careful is exported in code to prevent security issues.
-See `envWhiteList` below to refine.
+> Notice: Client frameworks should be careful is exported in code to prevent security issues.
+> See `envWhiteList` below to refine.

 ## envWhiteList (optional)